makalu/makalu.github.com/ideas/_posts/2012-10-03-reinventing-the-investment-calculator.markdown

 author: Alex Bendiken
 twitter_username: alexbndk
 teaser: How we reinvented the investment calculator.
-excerpt: Matt's recently published book, Money for Something, is a simple and straightforward guide to investing.
-To help readers put the theory into practice, we built a tool that lets you experiment and create your unique investment plan.
-We took a boring financial calculator and turned it into something you'd actually want to use.
+excerpt: Matt’s book, <a href="http://moneyforsomethingbook.com">Money for Something</a>, is a straight-forward guide to investing.
+To help readers put theory into practice, we took a boring financial calculator and turned it into something that lets you experiment and create your unique investment plan.
 Read on to see how it all came together.
 ---

 ## The Challenge